Homemade Classic White Sandwich Bread

 450g whole milk, warmed to 100°f/38°c

-Mix the wet ingredients into the dry ingredients until smooth.
+Mix the wet ingredients into the dry ingredients until smooth by hand or with the paddle attachment of a stand mixer.
 Cover and let rest for 30 minutes.

 While waiting, prep a sandwich loaf pan by buttering it thoroughly.
 I use a 4x4x9 inch pullman pan for this recipe to get a high rise.